 Wednesday, March 29 will now be a Member Workshop Demonstration.
 Diane Murray will be demonstrating the use of PanPastels.
 They are an amazing medium that can be used on plain, textured, or watercolor paper as well as on polymer clays and in mixed media.
 Diane will let the group play with her set on small sheets of different papers.
 These are all free workshops, however we will have a box available for donations.
 If possible, if you plan to attend the March 29th demonstration, please RSVP to Cheryl at Cheryl.Chivers@yahoo.com so we will have an idea of how to set up the room.
 Hope to see you there.

 February 15th was our first evening Open Studio Workshop with 5 artists participating (photo above).

 If you have a talent you would like to share with our group please contact our workshop coordinator, Cheryl Chivers at Cheryl.Chivers@yahoo.com.

-Member’s Meeting: 200 Years of Artists was held on Monday, December 12, 2022
+Member’s Meeting: 202 Years of Artists was held on Monday, December 12, 2022

 2022 South Arts Scholarship

 South Arts Pittsburgh, founded in 1984, was designed to bring education, cultural outreach, and networking opportunities to the community through various art

 bi-weekly figure drawing classes on Wednesday evenings, and fine art courses taught by professionals.
 In addition, South Arts helps artists promote their work in local exhibitions.
 South Arts

 The organization is funded, in part, by a generous grant from the Pennsylvania Council on the Arts, Greater Pittsburgh Arts Council Chapter.